Efficient Vehicles & Behavior

 Electric School Bus Goal

-Kansas City does not have an electric school bus goal.
+Neither Kansas City nor the local school district have set an electric school bus goal.

 EV Transit Bus Goal